2Nd Amendment Day 1

 Supreme Court Cases

 In 2008, the Supreme Court ruling in District of Columbia v.
 Heller was a landmark case that affirmed an individual constitutional right to keep arms for self-defense in the home.
 This paved the way for state-level 2nd Amendment Day observances.
-But the scope of gun rights protections remains under dispute and subject to new legal challenges.
+However, the scope of gun rights protections remains under dispute and subject to new legal challenges.

 Oklahoma’s 2nd Amendment Day